Last updated on July 25th, 2023

 Cognitive Behaviour Therapy (CBT)

-So let’s assume you’re interested in a general form of CBT to help with anxiety or depression.
-For people who are unacquainted with the process of noticing their thoughts and feelings, it is probably a good starting point, but then, ACT or DBT will do that too and may take you further.
+For people who are unacquainted with the process of noticing their thoughts and feelings, CBT is probably a good starting point, but then, ACT or DBT will do that too and may take you further.

 Personally I worry that CBT is a little lacking on the emotional side, and I worry that human-to-human kindness might not feature.
 I don’t see CBT as geared to empathy, and I don’t think it goes deep.
 I don’t like how CBT requires you to challenge your thoughts with the aim of changing them.
 The fact that much of it is done through worksheets makes me very prickly.
 To be fair, good CBT therapy involves experiments to change behaviours, so you change through experience, not just talk.
 Still, the way I usually come across CBT, it doesn’t seem to involve the whole brain, only the verbal, rational part, and frankly, most of us wouldn’t need therapy if our rational brains were in charge.
 I also worry that because CBT follows a simple process, health service staff who have had very little psychological training are allowed to use it.
 These people may not have the wider skills, knowledge and empathy to support someone who is suffering.